Deep dive

 Marblehead context: Marblehead is a peninsula with historic districts, limited developable land, and zoning that favors single-family residential.
 Increasing new growth substantially would require some combination of rezoning established neighborhoods, developing remaining open parcels, or converting existing commercial space.
 Each carries tradeoffs around density, historic character, and neighborhood scale that residents weigh differently.

-Chapter 40B allows developers to bypass local zoning if at least 20–25% of units are affordable, in towns where the affordable housing stock is below 10%.
-The 2021 MBTA Communities Act requires towns with rapid-transit service to zone for multifamily housing near stations.
-Both mechanisms can add new growth quickly if a town chooses to participate or is legally required to.
+In towns where the affordable housing stock is below 10%, Chapter 40B allows developers to bypass local zoning if at least 20–25% of units are affordable.
+The 2021 MBTA Communities Act (Section 3A) requires designated MBTA communities to zone for multifamily housing by right.
+Both mechanisms can add new growth if a town participates or is legally required to.

 Chapter 70 is the state's primary school aid formula.
 Unrestricted General Government Aid (UGGA) is for municipal operations.
 Both are distributed by formulas that favor lower-income and lower-property-value communities.
 Gateway cities and poorer towns receive significantly more per capita than wealthy suburbs.

 Marblehead context: Marblehead is a high-wealth community by state measures and receives near the minimum per-capita state aid.
+Net Cherry Sheet aid per resident in FY2026 is roughly $325 in Marblehead and roughly $2,962 in Lynn, about 9x higher; Framingham receives $1,345 and Malden $1,057.
+See state aid per capita for the full peer chart.
 The MMA's October 2025 Perfect Storm report documents that statewide UGGA is 25% below its 2002 level after inflation.
 Residential-heavy suburbs with little commercial base have fewer alternative revenue options to offset that reduction, which is part of the structural story this page describes.

 The data on this page shows that Massachusetts towns face different fiscal pressures because of different underlying structures, and that Marblehead sits at the residential-dominant, low-new-growth end of the spectrum.
 Several things this page does not claim, and should not be read to claim: